AnticOwl/anticowl.github.io/_Wip/2024-12-29-Star-Wars-Battlefront.md

 * [ReShade](https://reshade.me/downloads/ReShade_Setup_6.3.3.exe)

 ## How to Use
 Start the game and resume where you left.
 Once the map is loaded, launch `SWBF Cinematic Tools.exe`.
-You will get an error saying `Unable to check for updates.`.
-Just click OK and it will continue to load.
-The tool GUI and a console window will popup.
+The tool GUI and a console window should popup.
 Click on `FIX LOD` for better in game details.

 <div style="width:65%; margin: auto;">
 <img src="/images/SWBF-01.jpg" alt="NFS Payback Camera Tools GUI" style="box-shadow: 3px 3px 3px gray;">